navinO0/blood-app-server/README.md

 **Server Emits:**
 - `blood-request-notification` - New blood request to donors
-- `donation-accepted-notification` - Acceptance notification to seeker
+- `donation-accepted-notification` - Acceptance notification to seeker/admin
+- `user_logged_in` - Real-time login alert for Admins

 **Client Listens:**
 - Connect to `http://localhost:5000` (or `FRONTEND_URL`)